railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 	Whereas analytic accounts look at the past activities of the company, project management's role is to plan the future.
-	Even when there's a close link between the two (such as where a project has been planned and then completed through Open ERP)
+	Even when there is a close link between the two (such as where a project has been planned and then completed through Open ERP)
 	they are still two different concepts, each making its own contribution to a flexible workflow.